unkokaeru/digital-garden/content/index.md

 Venture into the study, where a [[Academic Notes|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
 The [[Reading Log|ancient bookshelf, groaning under the weight of countless stories]], holds books in various stages of being read, or waiting to be discovered.

+The harmonious rhythm of the study doesn't end there.
+Lying atop the polished oak table, the [[Music Management|gilded music box]] tinkles with melodies old and new, a meticulous archive of my musical journeys and orchestrations, managed with great care.

 Behind a well-worn drawer, you'll find the [[University Finances|leather-bound chequebook]], barely touched, a record of my university finances.
 The [[Philosophy and Psychology|antique chest, brass-clad and filled with generations of family heirlooms]], houses a selection of my favourite philosophies and psychologies.

 In the cosy corner of the study, a [[Vinyls|vintage record player, spinning melodious tales]], houses my cherished vinyl collection.
 Adjacent to it, you'll find the [[Games|well-loved game cabinet]], brimming with tales of friendly competition and shared amusement.